Realty Bites

 Need help finding a landlord with flexible requirements?
 The rental experts at The Agency, a Brick Underground partner, know exactly where to look.
 If you sign up here, you can also take advantage of The Agency's corporate relocation ratewhere you'll pay a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent.
 Bonus: The agents at The Agency are a delight to deal with.

-For example, Insurent Lease Guaranty (a Brick Underground sponsor) will qualify renters if their annual income is a minimum of 27.5 times the monthly rent.
-The company also guarantees renters whose cash assets or marketable securities are a minimum of 45 to 50 times the monthly rent.
+Some institutional guarantors will qualify renters whose annual income is as low as 27.5 times the monthly rent or have cash assets or marketable securities that are 45 to 50 times the monthly rent.

-Another option you may want to consider is looking for an apartment in a building that’s run by a mom-and-pop landlord, as opposed to a larger-scale management company.
-These small landlords are sometimes more willing to work with a unique situation like yours.
+Another option you may want to consider is looking for an apartment in a building that’s run by a mom-and-pop landlord, as opposed to a large management company.
+Small landlords are sometimes more willing to work with a unique situation like yours.

 The ultimate takeaway